roidrage/paperplanes/_posts/2014-12-10-from-open-to-minimum-vacation-policy.md

 > upon them."**

 I was horrified reading this, and it dawned on me how wrong we've approached our internal vacation policy.
-This text sums up exactly wrong with an open vacation policy.
+This text sums up exactly what's wrong with an open vacation policy.
 People take less time off, and it's celebrated as a success of giving people more responsibility.

 Uncertainty about how many days are okay to take time off can also stir inequality.
 It can turn into a privilege for some people who may be more